viboes/std-make/doc/proposal/factories/DXXXX_factories.md

   };
 ```

-Now we can define a `maker` factory for high-ordef make functions
+Now we can define a `maker` factory for high-order make functions as follows

 ```c++
 template <class T>